Sana-Rasheed/Data_Collection_Data_Wrangling/README.md

-# Data_Collection_Data_Wrangling
+# Data Collection and Data Wrangling
 ### Instructor: Sana Rasheed

-Data Collection &amp; Data Wrangling course offered by Al-Nafi
+Data Collection &amp; Data Wrangling course offered by Al-Nafi.

-Following Repository contains practise exercises for students in .ipynb and .Rmd formats.
+This repository contains practise exercises for students in .ipynb and .Rmd formats.